Freakler/vita-ConsoleID/README.md

 # vita-ConsoleID
-Displays the PlayStation's unique Console Identification String
+An Application that displays the PlayStation's unique Console Identification String.

+More Samples welcome! .. so we can figure out the still unknown/unclear parts! :)

 ![ref0](https://github.com/Freakler/vita-ConsoleID/raw/master/capture_000.png)